llcawthorne/llcawthorne.github.io/content/posts/awdwr51-03-05-theory/index.md

 store.
 The *view* is responsible for generating some type of user interface.
 The view's job is done once the data is displayed.
 Multiple possible views of the same data are a common case.
-The *controller* orechestrates the application.
+The *controller* orchestrates the application.
 Controllers receive events from the outside world, interact with the model, and display the appropriate view.
 The book provides a simple diagram: